Bookports/Bookports/doc/IDEAS.md

 The program should be able to recover from most faults.

-Metrics support (InfluxDB/Telegraf, other metrics).
+Metrics support would be useful for monitoring the ILS health.
+InfluxDB could be used for that.

 ## GUI